-Great question.
-It’s an essential piece of copy for anyone with an online business.
-And that’s because unlike your About page, your professional bio is visible in more places.
+Basically, a bio is an essential piece of copy for anyone with an online business.
+Unlike an About page, your professional bio is visible in more places.
 As well as being on your website, it can live on your LinkedIn profile, your guest blog posts, your speaker profiles, your social media accounts and many other places around the interwebs.

 But many online business owners are holding themselves back and tripping themselves up when it comes to self-promotion.